-Google offers a range of marketing tools that help people make some big 'money moves' (that's a pop culture reference for those wondering).
-This is all designed to help you track the performance of your online marketing, and of course, your Google Ads performance.
+Google offers a range of free marketing tools that help people track the performance of your online marketing, and of course, your Google Ads performance.

 Google Analytics has quickly become the industry standard for tracking the performance of your website.
-GA is a website data tool to help you measure what drives visitors to the site, what content performs, and how your digital marketing is performing.
+GA is a website data tool to help you measure what drives visitors to the site, what content performs, understand traffic sources and how your digital marketing is performing.

-You can quickly install GA by inserting a small piece of tracking code into all of your webpages or landing pages.
+You can quickly install GA by inserting a small piece of Google Analytics tracking code into all of your web pages or landing pages.
 If you use a Content Management System like WordPress, you can use a plugin so you can avoid touching code at all!

 The point of Google Analytics is to allow everyone to track the performance of their websites and marketing efforts.
-GA ties in with Google's other products to help you measure your return on investment from things like Google Ads.
-Simple analytics tools like this can be the difference between a good financial year and a bad one.
+GA ties in with Google's other products to help you measure your return on investment from Google Ads and SEO.
+Real time reporting tools like this can be the difference between a good financial year and a bad one.

-It wasn't too long ago that you had to pay huge amounts of money to focus their marketing.
-Market research, focus groups, big data analysis, and more were out of reach of most businesses.
+It wasn't too long ago that you had to pay huge amounts of money for collecting and analysing data on active users.
+Market research, focus groups, big data analysis, and more were out of reach of most small to medium businesses.

-However, these strategies have been simplified and made affordable through programs like Google Analytics that are free and user-friendly.
-You can measure performance in realtime and make more powerful, data-driven business decisions.
+These strategies have been simplified and made affordable through programs like Google Analytics that are free and user-friendly.
+Real time data collection methods allow you to make more powerful, data-driven business decisions.

-By using tools like Google Analytics (with some practice), you can quickly identify areas for improvement but also what is going really well.
+With some practice using tools like Google Analytics, you can quickly identify areas for improvement and what is performing well.
 You can identify user experience issues on the website and make improvements quickly.
 It's a great source of reinforcement for your efforts but makes sure that you're being cost-effective.
-No business owner or manager needs to be throwing money at something that doesn't produce ROI or at the very least, some valuable leads.
+No business owner or manager needs to be throwing money at something that doesn't produce a return on investment or at the very least, some valuable leads.

-Throwing it back to our kindergarten days, GA categorises your data into your ABC's; acquisition, behaviour and conversions.
-You can also use it to analyse your audience and get realtime traffic updates, but your ABC's are your biggest helper.
+GA categorises your data into Audience, Acquisition, Behaviour and Conversions.
+You can also use it to analyse your audience and get real time traffic updates, but your ABC's are your biggest helper.

-How did you get people to your website?
-This is the question that is answered through acquisition reports.
+How did people get to your website?
+You can find out through Acquisition reports.
 This is a valuable data source as it shows whether your paid efforts are working or if your primary source of traffic is coming from organic search.

-Organic search tells you how many website visitors have found your website organically.
-This is most often by going to Google, searching for your company or a related keyword, and clicking on an unpaid (e.g. not Google Ad) search result.
+Organic search tells you how many website visitors have found your website via search engines.
+They search for your company or a related keyword, and click on an unpaid (e.g. not Google Ad) search result.